 “Plant them everywhere!”

-The US government introduced the Kudzu vine into the ecosystem in the 1930s to prevent soil erosion.
+The U.S. government introduced the Kudzu vine into the ecosystem in the 1930s to prevent soil erosion.
 They recommended everyone plant the vine.
-However, instead of helping, it chokes trees and plants that it grows near and climbs building, destroying foundations.
+However, instead of helping, the Kudzu chokes trees and plants that it grows near, climbs buildings, and destroys foundations.

 “Protect the children!”

-In 1974, the US Consumer Product Safety Commission ordered that lapel buttons be printed to promote toy safety.
-However, those buttons were recalled for using lead paint, being too sharp around the edges, and being a choking hazard for children who swallowed the clip.
+In 1974, the U.S. Consumer Product Safety Commission ordered that lapel buttons be printed to promote toy safety.
+However, those buttons were recalled for a number of safety concerns, including:

 “The war to end all wars!”

 H. G. Wells named WWI after he called it “the war that will end war.”
 However, it was actually the war that started all of the wars and created many of the modern problems that we have today.
 Plus, it was just a prelude to the deadlier WWII.

 “The invention that changed the world forever!”

 William Bullock, creator of the rotary printing press, got his leg caught in one of his machines.
 I became necessary to amputate his leg, after which he died from gangrene.
 Bullock was killed by his own invention before he saw the results of all of his hard work.
 However, his invention did indeed change the world.

 When Australia introduced the cane toad to their land, they hopes that it would stop the overpopulation of the cane beetle.
 Instead, they started a whole new infestation: cane toads.
 That infestation did more damage than the cane beetle ever did.